Foods to Celebrate the Chinese New Year

-The Chinese New Year (aka Spring Festival) starts tomorrow and marks the beginning of the Year of the Pig.
+The Lunar New Year is also known as the Spring Festival or Lunar New Year and marks the beginning of a new year in the Chinese calendar.
 This important holiday in Chinese culture is traditionally a time to honor household and heavenly deities, ancestors, and bring the family together for a feast.

 During the Chinese New Year, foods take on a special significance and symbolic meaning.
-Our friends at Melissa’s Produce pull together a list of their favorite foods and what they symbolize for the New Year.
+Here’s a list of favorite foods and what they symbolize for the New Year.

 Citrus Fruits: